Noor-sayyed/Noor-sayyed/README.md

 👋 Hi, I'm Noorul Hasan!

-🚀 I'm a Sofatware Developer and a student with a passion for data science.
-I love building projects that solve real-world problems and continuously learning new technologies.
+🚀 I'm a Software Developer and a student with a passion for data science.
+I am continuously learning new technologiesand I love building projects that solve real-world problems.

 💼 LinkedIn: https://www.linkedin.com/in/noorul-hasan-s-854792185/